adr/adr-manager/docs/evaluation/user-study/material-before-study/study-procedure.md

 Provided by the organizers during the study:

 * Small explanation and task list
-* Access to GitHub through a test-account
+* Access to GitHub through a test account
 * A meeting summary with an architecture decision

 ## Study Procedure